 Atlanta Law Schools

-Atlanta is home to the busiest airport in the world and has a nightlife and art scene with admirers around the world.
-These universities are all located in Georgia's most populous city:
+Atlanta is home to the busiest airport in the world and has a nightlife and art scene admired worldwide.
+These law schools are all located in Georgia's most populous city:

 Emory University School of Law -- Emory University ranks within the top 25 law schools nationally and is the highest-rated of Georgia's law schools.
 The school is more than a century old and provides a wide selection of degree options.

-Georgia State University College of Law -- Georgia State University's College of Law has a considerably lower tuition than the other options for legal study and its position on the U.S. News & World Reports list of top law schools, while lower than Emory's, is entirely respectable.
+Georgia State University College of Law -- Georgia State University's College of Law has considerably lower tuition than other options in Atlanta for legal study, and its position on the U.S. News & World Reports list of top law schools, while lower than Emory's, is entirely respectable.
 Georgia State has been widely recognized as the best value in the state, though this has resulted in particularly competitive admissions.

 Atlanta's John Marshall Law School -- Atlanta's John Marshall Law School (AJMLS) emphasizes its experiential learning program, offering legal clinics, externships, and field placements for students who prefer to learn through practice.